Pass the Baton: Empowering All Music Students is now available!

 “Music teachers are often required to attend professional development that does not seem to relate to our performance-driven classes.
 We are left to figure out the applications on our own.
 Pass the Baton makes the connections for us in a way that empowers not only music students but music teachers.
 While it is easy to keep teaching the way we always have, it is exciting to think of giving our kids the skills to create, perform, respond, and connect in ways that let them explore their own curiosity and creativity.”

 —Mari Schay, editor of Activate!
 Magazine and early elementary music teacher

-Would you like to be notified when Pass the Baton is available for purchase?
+Would you like to receive resources from Pass the Baton?
 Subscribe to our mailing list!